-There are three ways to authenticate a Zendesk API request:
+There are two ways to authenticate a Zendesk API request:

 • OAuth access token